f1ana/Nominatim.API/README.md

 _Major changes in usage with the release of 2.0.0, read carefully!_

-Nominatim.API now targets .NET Standard 2.0 and .NET 6, which should mean that we can target a wide range of .NET applications, theoretically even down to 4.6.2.
+Nominatim.API now targets .NET Standard 2.0 and .NET 8, which should mean that we can target a wide range of .NET applications, theoretically even down to 4.6.2.
+We plan to support .NET Standard 2.0 and the latest .NET LTS.

 With Nominatim.API 2.0.0, it is more straightforward to support codebases that rely on dependency injection.
 Furthermore, we are now using modern methods to facilitate web requests, such as `HttpClientFactory` and `HttpClient`.
 This library does not register any interfaces and implementations, and expects you to do so in a manner that you find to be appropriate.
 This is also done to allow the developer to register and customize how the `HttpClient` is used to their liking.